 About søe-jensen & Co.

-Our motto is “Beauty lies in the detail, and we cherish it,” Quote: Christian Westergaard, who is the current owner of Søe-Jensen & Co.
+“Beauty lies in the detail, and we cherish it,” Quote: Christian Westergaard, who today owns Søe-Jensen & Co.

 Søe-Jensen & Co. has existed since 1862 and has for more than 150 years primarily produced brass door handles and fittings for many larger buildings around Denmark.
 Read more about Søe-Jensen below.

 Our history with Søe-Jensen & Co, has roots dating back to 1924.

 In 1924, business manager Elo Birkvang was hired, and it was he who later trained my father, Henrik Westergaard, when he was hired in 1963.
 At that time I am 1 year old.